By Molly J. Anderson-Childers | Updated June 9, 2018

-Today I'll be interviewing Occupational Therapy Assistant Dorothy-Clare Jacobs.
-She works in the Recreation Department of The Milwaukee Catholic Home, a long-term care facility in Milwaukee, Wisconsin.
+Dorothy-Clare Jacobs is an occupational therapy assistant who works in the Recreation Department of The Milwaukee Catholic Home, a long-term care facility in Milwaukee, Wisconsin.
 Dorothy entered college for the first time at age 52.
-She earned an Associate's Degree at Milwaukee Area Technical College in 2006, at the age of 55.
+She earned an Associate's Degree at Milwaukee Area Technical College at the age of 55.

 Q: What do you like to do when you're not hard at work at the Milwaukee Catholic Home, Dorothy?